MicrosoftDocs/learn/learn-pr/wwl-sci/implement-initial-configuration-of-azure-active-directory/includes/3-configure-manage-roles.md

-Azure Active Directory (Azure AD) is Microsoft’s cloud-based identity and access management service, which helps your employee's sign in and access resources in:
+Azure Active Directory (Azure AD) is Microsoft’s cloud-based identity and access management service, which helps your employee's sign-in and access resources in:

 - External resources, such as Microsoft 365, the Azure portal, and thousands of other SaaS applications.
 - Internal resources, such as apps on your corporate network and intranet, along with any cloud apps developed by your own organization.